AirSimDroneSimulator/AirSim/README.md

 ### Object Detection

-We will create some new objects, like some Hello Kitty, in the unreal world.
-Then design some algorithms for detecting and route planning in a certain area.
+We will create some new objects, cats' images for example, in the unreal world.
+Then design some algorithms for detecting and route planning in a certain area to locate the position of those objects.